 - Once the new grass grows, gradually reduce the watering frequency and allow the soil to dry out slightly between waterings.

 Overall, overseeding a lawn is a simple process, but it does require patience and consistent care to achieve good results.
-With proper planning and attention, however, you can quickly improve the health and appearance of your lawn through overseeding.

 Q. Should you fertilize or overseed first?